 Mentoring can help individuals and their career development.
 ScreenSkills supports:

 Whether you are a mentee or a mentor, there are benefits for both.
-ScreenSkills runs an in-house mentoring programme as well as supports other organisations that wish to offer mentoring.
+ScreenSkills runs an in-house mentoring programme as well as supporting other organisations that wish to offer mentoring.
 Please click below for more information on these options:

 ScreenSkills e-learning modules supporting mentoring partnerships - Mentoring for mentors and Mentoring for mentees - are free to access and provide an introduction to the concept of mentoring for either the mentor or mentee.
 This online training is supported by the BFI, awarding National Lottery funds as part of its Future Film Skills strategy.
 The e-learning modules can be found in the ScreenSkills training course directory or can be accessed via the links below: